Qwerkly

 );

-If content contains something like:
+If content contains:

 <script>alert('Hacked!');</script>

-Boom!
-That script will execute, potentially compromising your site and users.
+The script will execute, potentially compromising your site and users.

 How to Use dangerouslySetInnerHTML Safely with isomorphic-dompurify